4teamwork/ftw.upgrade/README.rst

 Import-Profile Upgrade Steps
 ============================

-Sometimes an upgrade simply imports a little Generic Setup profile, which is only made for this upgrade step.
-Doing such upgrade steps are often much simpler than doing the change in python, because we can simply copy the necessary parts of the new default generic setup profile into the upgrade step profile.
+Sometimes an upgrade step consists solely of importing a purpose-made generic setup profile.
+Creating such upgrade steps are often much simpler than doing the change in python, because we can simply copy the necessary parts of the new default generic setup profile into the upgrade step profile.

-Normally, for doing this, we have to register an upgrade step and a Generic Setup profile and write an upgrade step handler importing the profile.
+Normally to do this, we would have to register an upgrade step and a Generic Setup profile and write an upgrade step handler importing the profile.

-ftw.upgrade makes this much simpler by providing an ``importProfile`` ZCML direvtive especially for this specific use case.
+ftw.upgrade makes this much simpler by providing an ``importProfile`` ZCML directive specifically for this use case.

 Example ``configure.zcml`` meant to be placed in your ``upgrades`` sub-package: